verlok/verlok.github.io/_posts/2019-03-08-tables-look-like-lists-look-like-tables-accessible-responsive-design.md

 ## Accessibility considerations

-Table is very accessible but it does make sense to have a table when the data in the cells have 2 headings, one at the top and one at the left.
+The `table`s can be very accessible if you [code them properly](https://webaim.org/techniques/tables/data), but I think it only makes sense to use `table`s when the data in each data cell have at least 2 headings: one at the beginning of its column and one at beginning of its row.

-If it's only a title per each column you have, you probably used the table only to align the columns, but the data is not to be considered a table.

-So make sure you choose properly!
+If it's only a title per each column you have, and you have a few columns, it's probably better to consider it a list and markup it like a list, using `ul` or `ol` as you prefer.
+Make sure you choose properly!

+Last but not least, if you have a non-table markup (`ul`, `div`, `span`) that you are displaying as a table, and you want to make it accessible too, make sure you use [ARIA roles](https://www.w3.org/TR/wai-aria-practices/examples/table/table.html) to define your `rowgroup`s, your `columnheader`s and `rowheader`s, your `cell`s, etc.

+## Conclusion

+You can use flexbox to easily make a table look like a list, or a list look like a table.
+Keep accessibility in mind!
+When coding tables use table headers for rows and columns.
+When coding pseudo-tables use ARIA roles to define which is what.